oktadev/okta-blog/_source/_posts/2022-02-10-dotnet-dependency-injection-comparison.md

 }
 ```

-While it's a silly function, this class will take a string and randomize if the text should be uppercase or lowercase.
+Although it's a silly function, this class will take a string and randomize if the text should be uppercase or lowercase.
 It will `pRodUCe STriNgS lIkE THiS`.

 #### Register your services